mohitsriv/Notepad/_posts/2015-12-18-new-tech-and-new-content.md

 ![JekyllAzure]({{ site.baseurl }}/images/new-tech-jekyll-azure.png)

 As part of taking the blog out of hibernation, I updated the technology that powers this blog.
-The goal was to pick a technology stack I am less familiar with.
+A goal was to use at least some technologies I am less familiar with.
 I've migrated the blog engine from WordPress + MySQL to [Jekyll](https://jekyllrb.com/) hosted on [Microsoft Azure App Service](https://azure.microsoft.com/en-us/services/app-service/).
 I author my posts in Markdown, mostly using Visual Studio Code as my editor.
 I then push the posts to [GitHub](http://github.com/mohitsriv/Blog).
 Finally, I have setup [Travis CI](https://travis-ci.org/) to automatically test, build and publish to Azure from GitHub when a commit is detected.
 I am quite satisifed with the workflow and plan to share the details in an upcoming post.